 View the histogram

-The raster histogram distribution can be viewed when the RGB or Stretch symbology types are used from the Symbology pane.
+The raster histogram distribution can be viewed when the RGB or Stretch symbology type is used in the Symbology pane.
 There are two methods to open the histogram view:

 - Click the Stretch button on the Appearance tab.

-- Click the Histogram button on the Symbology pane.
+- Click the Histogram button in the Symbology pane.

-The histogram shows the low and high breakpoint values along the histogram distribution where the histogram will be clipped; it shows you the histogram distribution for each rendered band in your image.
+The histogram displays the low and high breakpoint values along the histogram distribution where the histogram will be clipped.
+It also displays the histogram distribution for each rendered band in your image.

-This histogram will be viewable for all the stretch types; additionally, some of the stretch types will allow you to edit the histogram.
+This histogram is viewable for all the stretch types; additionally, some of the stretch types allow you to edit the histogram.
 Below the histogram display is a Statistics section that shows the statistics of the data source.
-In the Information section, see input and output information for any location on the histogram by hovering the pointer over the histogram.
+In the Information section, you can see input and output information for any location on the histogram by hovering the pointer over the histogram.